Class el.AudioBuffer

 Parameters:

-- count integer Number of samples to process
+- count int Number of samples to process

 - gain1 number Starting gain